beginning of content

 Breast cancer

-A screening mammogram is recommended every 2 years for females at lower risk from breast cancer until they are 74.
+A screening mammogram is recommended every 2 years for females at lower risk from breast cancer until they are 74 years old.
 Females at higher risk may have an individual program developed by their doctor.

-Every female should be familiar with the look and feel of their breasts.
-See your doctor straight away if you see or feel any unusual changes.
+You should be familiar with the look and feel of your breasts.
+See your doctor if you see or feel any unusual changes.

 Skin cancer

 Your doctor may check your skin when you visit for an appointment for another reason.
-If you are at high risk for skin cancer you should have a complete skin check every 6 to 12 months.
+If you are at high risk for skin cancer you should have a complete skin check every 12 months.
+If you have very high risk, then this test should be every 6 months.
+Ask your doctor about your risk of skin cancer.

 Ensure that you are SunSmart and protect your skin from future sun damage.